jasongrimes/silex-simpleuser/sql/MIGRATION.md

 For other platforms, you can add the columns manually and then just migrate the data (see below).
 (Pull requests would be appreciated to add DDL for other platforms.)

+To run the migration, make a small script that exercises the migration class.
+You can just run the migration all at once (<code>$migrate->up();</code>), or you can print the SQL commands so that you can examine them and then run them yourself.

 Running the migration:

+    <?php

     // Set up the Doctrine DBAL Connection.
     // (The database user must have permission to ALTER the tables.)